stringfestdata/advancing-into-analytics-practice/README.md

   - Open the vignettes for `dpyr` and `tidyverse`.
 The vignettes will open in a separate internet tab.
 Use the function's help documentation to confirm what to do here.
 3. How many datasets does the `babynames` package come with?
 Choose one, run its descriptive statistics and write the dataset to an Excel worksheet.

-## 8. Data Manipulation and Visualization in R
+## 8. Data Manipulation and Visualization in R    X

 Using the `car-crashes` dataset: